I am southern born but Wyoming is where I call home.

 Now a seasoned resident of Wyoming, Leah continues to grow her portfolio and client-base throughout the state.
 Along with shooting personal family portraits, senior portraits and weddings; her current commercial clients include the University of Wyoming in Laramie, Linden Publishing of Colorado and Wyoming, Wyoming, Inc. agency in Lander, TJ Honey, and the Fort Laramie Bed & Breakfast.

 Leah is currently a member of the Platte County Art Guild.
 Leah still finds herself fascinated and inspired by Wyoming’s ever-changing terrain and the people and wildlife that revolve around it.
-When she isn’t behind a camera, she enjoys life on the ranch with her foreman beau of eight years.
+When she isn’t behind a camera, she enjoys life on the ranch with her beau of nine years.
 She’s adapted to extreme temperatures, earned her stripes during calving season and is mastering the balance of life as a photographer and cowgirl.

 If you are ready to book a session to create artful and thoughtful images, I've got a spot on my calendar just for you.